xeokit/xeokit-xkt-utils/README.md

 }
 ````

-**Example:** Converting a glTF file and IFC JSON metadata file into an XKT file:
+Converting a glTF file and IFC JSON metadata file into an XKT file

 ````javascript
 await convert2xkt({